jrodriguezjr/beedoc/en-US/advantage/filter.md

 Beego supports custom filter middlewares.
 E.g.: user authentication and force redirecton.

-Here is a filter function:
+Here is an example of a filter function:

 	beego.AddFilter(pattern, action string, filter FilterFunc)

 AddFilter's three params:

 - pattern: router rules.
-It can router based on the rules.
+It can route based on the rules.
 Use `*` to match all.
 - action: the place to execute Filter.
 There are four fixed params.
 They represent different execution process.
   - BeforeRouter: before finding router.
 	- AfterStatic: after static rendering.